snowplow/documentation/docs/api-reference/stream-collector/configure/index.md

 ### License

-Stream Collector is released under the [Snowplow Limited Use License](https://docs.snowplow.io/limited-use-license-1.0/) ([FAQ](/docs/resources/limited-use-license-faq/index.md)).
+The collector is released under the [Snowplow Limited Use License](https://docs.snowplow.io/limited-use-license-1.0/) ([FAQ](/docs/resources/limited-use-license-faq/index.md)).

 To accept the terms of license and run the collector, set the `ACCEPT_LIMITED_USE_LICENSE=yes` environment variable.
 Alternatively, you can configure the `collector.license.accept` option, like this: